 Customers from outside the USA get free shipping when ordering two or more devices.

-As you first get your hands on your BillFodl box, you’ll note it is quite heavy.
+When you first get your hands on your Billfodl box, you’ll note it is quite heavy.

 Slide the inner casing out and let’s get started: